m6vrm/hc/README.md

 Features
 ========

-*   Theming without logig in the templates
+*   Theming without logic in the templates
 *   Page configuration inheritance
 *   Page, blog and menu generation